mecid/mecid.github.io/_posts/2021-10-06-custom-accessibility-content-in-swiftui.md

 }
 ```

 SwiftUI provides us with excellent accessibility support out of the box.
 You don't need to do anything to make your *UserView* accessible.
 Every piece of text inside the *UserView* is accessible for assistive technologies like VoiceOver and Switch Control.
-It might sound good, but it can overwhelm Voice Over with a lot of data.
+It might sound good, but it can overwhelm VoiceOver users with a lot of data.
 Let's improve accessibility support a little bit but adding a few accessibility modifiers to our *UserView*.

 ```swift
 struct UserView: View {